-- Upon termination of contract due to default and/or unlawful acts328 of the 6.1 contractor, the Head of the Procuring Entity shall issue within seven (7) calendar days329 a Blacklisting Order immediately330 disqualifying the erring contractor from participating in the bidding of all government projects.
-The performance security of said contractor shall also be forfeited. (a) - 6.2 Where contract termination is no longer possible, but the contractor committed acts or causes which may constitute ground(s) for blacklisting, the implementing unit shall, within seven (7) days after the lapse of project duration, cause the execution of a Verified Report, with all relevant evidence attached, subject to the following procedures:331 (n) - Notice of Blacklisting. a) Upon recommendation by Implementing Unit, the Head of the Procuring Entity shall initiate the blacklisting procedures by a written notice to the contractor conveying the following information:332 - 1. a statement of the acts that constitute the ground(s) for blacklisting;333 (n) - 2. an instruction to the contractor to show cause as to why it should not be blacklisted; and 334 (n) - 3. special instructions of the Procuring Entity, if any.
-335 (n)
+- Upon termination of contract due to default and/or unlawful acts338 of the 6.1 contractor, the Head of the Procuring Entity shall issue within seven (7) calendar days339 a Blacklisting Order immediately340 disqualifying the erring contractor from participating in the bidding of all government projects.
+The performance security of said contractor shall also be forfeited.(a) - 6.2 Where contract termination is no longer possible, but the contractor committed acts or causes which may constitute ground(s) for blacklisting, the implementing unit shall, within seven (7) days after the lapse of project duration, cause the execution of a Verified Report, with all relevant evidence attached, subject to the following procedures: 341(n) - a) Notice of Blacklisting.
+Upon recommendation by the Implementing Unit, the Head of the Procuring Entity shall initiate the blacklisting procedures by a written notice to the contractor conveying the following information:342 - 1. a statement of the acts that constitute the ground(s) for blacklisting;343(n) - 2. an instruction to the contractor to show cause as to why it should not be blacklisted; and344(n) - 3. special instructions of the Procuring Entity, if any.345(n)

-The Notice of Blacklisting shall be accompanied by a copy of the Verified Report.336 (n)

-Show Cause.
-Within a period of seven (7) calendar days from b) receipt of the Notice of Blacklisting, the contractor shall submit to the Head of the Procuring Entity a verified position paper stating why it should not be blacklisted.
-337 (n)
+The Notice of Blacklisting shall be accompanied by a copy of the Verified b) Show Cause.
+Within a period of seven (7) calendar days from receipt of the Notice of Blacklisting, the contractor shall submit to the Head of the Procuring Entity a verified position paper stating why it should not be blacklisted.347(n)